d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 1. Adding a single link
 ..
 2. Insert links matching a regexp
 ..
 3. Insert links from marked files in Dired
 ..
-4. The backlinks’ buffer
+4. Link to an existing note or create a new one
 ..
-5. Writing metanotes
+5. The backlinks’ buffer
 ..
-6. Visiting linked files via the minibuffer
+6. Writing metanotes
 ..
+7. Visiting linked files via the minibuffer
-7. Miscellaneous information about links
+..
+8. Miscellaneous information about links
 8. Fontification in Dired
 9. Minibuffer histories
 10. Extending Denote
 ..
 1. Keep a journal or diary
 ..
-2. Narrow the list of files in Dired
+2. Create a note with the region’s contents
 ..
-3. Use Embark to collect minibuffer candidates
+3. Split an Org subtree into its own note
 ..
-4. Search file contents
+4. Narrow the list of files in Dired
 ..
-5. Bookmark the directory with the notes
+5. Use `dired-virtual-mode' for arbitrary file listings
 ..
-6. Use the consult-notes package
+6. Use Embark to collect minibuffer candidates
 ..
+7. Search file contents
+..
+8. Bookmark the directory with the notes
+..
+9. Use the consult-notes package
-7. Treat your notes as a project
+..
+10. Treat your notes as a project
+..
+11. Variants of `denote-open-or-create'
+..
+12. Variants of `denote-link-or-create'
 11. Installation
 ..
 1. GNU ELPA package
 ..
 2. Manual installation
 12. Sample configuration
+13. For developers or advanced users
-13. Contributing
+14. Contributing
-14. Things to do
+15. Things to do
-15. Alternatives to Denote
+16. Alternatives to Denote
 ..
 1. Alternative ideas wih Emacs and further reading
-16. Frequently Asked Questions
+17. Frequently Asked Questions
 ..
 1. Why develop Denote when PACKAGE already exists?
 ..
 2. Why not rely exclusively on Org?
 ..
 3. Why care about Unix tools when you use Emacs?
 ..
 4. Why many small files instead of few large ones?
 ..
 5. Does Denote perform well at scale?
 ..
-6. I add TODOs to my files; will the many files slow down the Org agenda?
+6. I add TODOs to my notes; will many files slow down the Org agenda?
 ..
 7. I want to sort by last modified, why won’t Denote let me?
 ..
 8. How do you handle the last modified case?
 ..
 9. Why do I get “Search failed with status 1” when I search for backlinks?
-17. Acknowledgements
+18. Acknowledgements
-18. GNU Free Documentation License
+19. GNU Free Documentation License
-19. Indices
+20. Indices
 ..
 1. Function index
 ..
 2. Variable index
 ..
 3. Concept index